Iraq condemns U.S. air strikes as unacceptable and dangerous

 “Our response will be very tough on the American forces in Iraq,” senior commander Jamal Jaafar Ibrahimi, also known as Abu Mahdi al-Mohandes, said on Sunday.

-Mohandes is a senior commander of Iraq’s Popular Mobilisation Forces (PMF), an umbrella grouping of paramilitary organsations mostly consisting of Iranian-backed Shi’ite militias that was integrated into Iraq’s armed forces.
+Mohandes is a senior commander of Iraq’s Popular Mobilisation Forces (PMF), an umbrella grouping of paramilitary organisations mostly consisting of Iranian-backed Shi’ite militias that was integrated into Iraq’s armed forces.

 He is also one of Iran’s most powerful allies in Iraq and formerly headed Kataib Hezbollah, which he founded.